rwndy/course-web-fullstack/SYLLABUS.md

 - Logout account
 - Comment on todo

-...and many more.
+...and many more

 --------------------------------------------------------------------------------

 ## Chapter 0

-Preparation for learning full stack web development.
+Preparation for learning full stack web development

 keyword: `preparation`

 --------------------------------------------------------------------------------

 ## Chapter 1

 --------------------------------------------------------------------------------